 Any planned event, sponsored by the library, for which the primary audience is children (generally, 11 and under) and which introduces the group attending to any of the broad range of library services or activities for children or which directly provides information to participants.
-Examples of these types of programs include story hours and literacy.
+Children's programs may cover use of the library, library services, or library tours.
+Children's programs may also provide cultural, recreational, or educational information, often designed to meet a specifical social need.
+Examples of these types of programs include story hours and summer reading events.
 ATTENDANCE is the count of the audience at all programs sponsored by the library for which the primary audience is children (generally, 11 and under).
 This includes adults and young adults who attend programs intended primarily for children.
-See: Library Programs, Adult Library Programs
+See: Library Programs, Adult Library Programs, Young Adult Library Programs